c-blake/bu/doc/tim.md

 ![tim EDF plot](tim.png)
 "As a unit", the error is not so far from Gaussian expectations below 2 sigma, but even with best 3/10, we see **substantial (>5%) sampling in the heavy** 4+ sigma tail.
+As evident from this plot, selecting a default `--sigma` to decide "reproducible" can be..challenging.

-A graph of your own test environments can perhaps show how bad this may be for you, but it is, again, non-stationary in reality.
+A plot of your own test environments can perhaps show how bad this may be for you, but it is, again, non-stationary in reality.
 To whatever level of stationarity occurs, both shape & scale of this distribution likely also vary with time scale of the measured program.
-So, trying to measure/memorize it is hard.  **Playing with `--best` & `--run` to reign in the tail** at various scales seems more likely to be productive of better measurements.
+So, trying to measure/memorize it is hard.  **Playing with `--best` & `--run` to reign in the tail** at various scales seems more likely to be productive of better measurements.  `tim` does support `~/.config/tim` for setting defaults if you find some you like.

 In light of all this, this best n of m idea twice is only a "something is better than nothing" thing.
 It at least has a snowball's chance of being reproducible